tinglesoftware/dependabot-azure-devops/README.md

 ## Getting started

-Unlike the GitHub-hosted version, Dependabot for Azure DevOps must be explicitly enabled in your organisation.
-There are two ways to do this:
+Unlike the GitHub-hosted version, Dependabot for Azure DevOps must be explicitly setup in your organisation, creating a `dependabot.yml` file alone will **not** enable updates.
+There are two ways to enable Dependabot:

 - [Azure DevOps Extension](https://marketplace.visualstudio.com/items?itemName=tingle-software.dependabot) - Ideal if you want to get Dependabot running with minimal administrative effort.
-The extension runs directly inside your existing pipeline agents and doesn't require hosting of any additional services.
+The extension can run directly inside your existing pipeline agents and doesn't require hosting of any additional services.
 Because the extension runs in pipelines, this option does not scale well if you have a large number of projects/repositories.

 - [Hosted Server](./docs/server.md) - Ideal if you have a large number of projects/repositories or prefer to run Dependabot as a managed service instead of using pipeline agents.
 See [why should I use the server?](./docs/server.md#why-should-i-use-the-server)

 > [!NOTE]
 > A hosted version is available to sponsors (most, but not all).
 It includes hassle free runs where the infrastructure is maintained for you.
 Much like the GitHub hosted version.
 Alternatively, you can run and host your own [self-hosted server](./docs/server.md).
 Once you sponsor, you can send out an email to an maintainer or wait till they reach out.
 This is meant to ease the burden until GitHub/Azure/Microsoft can get it working natively (which could also be never) and hopefully for free.

 ## Using a configuration file

 Similar to the GitHub-hosted version, Dependabot is configured using a [dependabot.yml file](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) located at `.azuredevops/dependabot.yml` or `.github/dependabot.yml` in your repository.

-All [official configuration options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) are supported since V2, earlier versions have limited support.
-See [unsupported features and configurations](#unsupported-features-and-configurations) for more.
+Most [official configuration options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file) are supported since V2; Earlier versions have serveral limitations, see [unsupported features and configurations](#unsupported-features-and-configurations) for more.

 ## Configuring private feeds and registries